Human rights in Thailand: International treaties

 In 1948, Thailand was among the first nations to sign the UN's Universal Declaration of Human Rights.
-It has been committed to the International Covenant on Civil and Political Rights international treaty in regard to freedom, political rights and civil liberties since 1997.
+Thailand has been a party to the International Covenant on Civil and Political Rights since 1997, committing to protect domestic civil liberties and political rights.

-Domestic legal protection structure
+Structure of domestic legal protection

-The 2017 constitution, drafted by a body appointed by the National Council for Peace and Order (NCPO), the military junta that came to power by coup in 2014, states in section 4: "The human dignity, rights, liberty and equality of the people shall be protected".
+The 2017 constitution, drafted by a body appointed by the National Council for Peace and Order (NCPO) – the military junta that came to power by coup in 2014 – states in Section 4: "The human dignity, rights, liberty and equality of the people shall be protected".
 This was unchanged from the 2007 constitution.
-Sections 26 to 63 set out an extensive range of specific rights in such areas as criminal justice, education, non-discrimination, religion, and freedom of expression.
-Additionally, the 2017 constitution introduced the right to a healthy environment.
+Sections 25 to 63 of the 2017 constitution set out an extensive range of specific rights in such areas as criminal justice, education, non-discrimination, religion, and freedom of expression.
+Additionally, this constitution introduced the right to a healthy environment.

 Rights and liberties ratings by NGOs

-In 2020, the Freedom in the World annual survey and report by US-based Freedom House, which attempts to measure the degree of democracy and political freedom in every nation, improved the rating of Thailand from Not Free to Partly Free due to a small decrease in limitations on assembly and strictly controlled elections that, despite significant shortcomings, ended a period of direct military junta.
-However, it was downgraded again from Partly Free to Not Free due to the dissolution of a popular opposition party, the Future Forward Party, that had performed favorably in the 2019 Thai general election, and the military-dominated Prayut Chan-o-cha government's crackdown on the 2020–2021 Thai protests calling for democratic reforms.
-By 2021, the Monarchy and the authoritarian government worsened civil liberty by using a harsh lèse-majesté law against activists, in combination with a untrustful justice system, the constraining of freedom of expression, and a lack of freedom of association.
+In 2020, the annual survey and report Freedom in the World, by US-based Freedom House – which attempts to measure the degree of democracy and political freedom in every country – improved the rating of Thailand from Not Free to Partly Free.
+This improvement was due to a small decrease in limitations on assembly and strictly controlled elections that, despite significant shortcomings, ended a period of direct military junta.
+However, the country was downgraded again from Partly Free to Not Free for two reasons: the dissolution of a popular opposition party, the Future Forward Party, that had performed favourably in the 2019 Thai general election; and the military-dominated Prayut Chan-o-cha government's crackdown on the 2020–2021 Thai protests calling for democratic reforms.
+By 2021, the Monarchy and the authoritarian government worsened civil liberty by using a harsh lèse-majesté law against activists, in combination with an untrustful justice system, the constraining of freedom of expression, and a lack of freedom of association.
 The corruption index was also downgraded from 36 to 35, ranking Thailand 110th out of 180 countries.